Atalanta: Modern

 The Italian football club Atalanta, based in Bergamo, took its name from the heroine, and the club's crest depicts her face.

-The English football club Huddersfield Atalanta Ladies F.C. also named after the heroine.
+The English football club Huddersfield Atalanta Ladies F.C. was also named after the heroine.

 A version of Atalanta's story appears in the multimedia children's entertainment project Free to Be...
 You and Me.
 She is also the focus of the 2017 historical novel For the Winner, by the British Classicist and author Emily Hauser, which retells the story of Atalanta's voyage with the Argonauts.

 In the light novel Fate/Apocrypha, Atalanta is summoned as the Archer-class Servant of the Red faction.

 Olympic-medal-winning javelin thrower Fatima Whitbread said that she took up an interest in track and field events after being inspired by the myth of Atalanta, "whom no man could outrun except by cheating, and whose javelin killed a terrible monster."

+A version of Atalanta's story is told in Atalanta by Jennifer Saint (2023).
+This modern feminist retelling claims Atalanta as the daughter of Iasus and follows both the tales of the Argonauts and the Calydonian boar hunt and the tales of her skill in the footrace.

+The European Union anti-piracy mission in Somalia is named "Operation Atalanta" in reference to the Greek heroine.